Do you need an agent? Are they worth it? And how do you actually maximise your chances of getting one? A COMPREHENSIVE GUIDE

 Agents who are genuinely open to new clients (which will often mean younger, newer agents)

 Agents with a good attitude to authors generally – something you can often tell from how open and transparent they are on their website or in interviews.

 Agents with whom you can find some point of contact.
-So it might be that a given agent represents one of your favourite authors (in your genre or out of it), or said something in a blog post somewhere that really resonated with you, or shares a passion (for sailing say, or synchronised swimming.)
+So it might be that a given agent has one of your favourite authors on their client list (in your genre or out of it), or said something in a blog post somewhere that really resonated with you, or shares a passion (for sailing say, or synchronised swimming.)